Generic Name: acetaminophen and hydrocodone bitartrate

 Hydrocodone suppresses the cough reflex; as with all narcotics, caution should be exercised when hydrocodone bitartrate and acetaminophen tablets are used postoperatively and in patients with pulmonary disease.

 Information for Patients/Caregivers

-- Do not take Vicodin ES Tablets if you are allergic to any of its ingredients.
+- Do not take hydrocodone bitartrate and acetaminophen tablets if you are allergic to any of its ingredients.

-- If you develop signs of allergy such as a rash or difficulty breathing stop taking Vicodin ES Tablets and contact your healthcare provider immediately.
+- If you develop signs of allergy such as a rash or difficulty breathing stop taking hydrocodone bitartrate and acetaminophen tablets and contact your healthcare provider immediately.